 Instructions

-When it is cool, place the chicken back in the pot with the brine and allow to sit until ready to be rubbed.
+- When it is cool, place the chicken back in the pot with the brine, place it in the fridge and allow it to sit until ready to be rubbed.
 The longer the brining, the more moist the chicken will be.

-If possible do this at least a few hours before.
+- If possible do this at least a few hours before.
 We try to brine ours for at least four hours.
+Overnight is even better.

-Once simmering, add the sugar and ginger.
+- Once simmering, add the sugar and ginger.
 Allow the sauce to thicken, ensuring it does not boil.
-Remove it from the heat and leave to cool.
+Remove it from the heat and leave it to cool.

-Squeeze some lemon juice over the chicken as you are cooking it.
+- Squeeze some lime or lemon juice over the chicken as you cook it.

-The chicken is cooked with an internal temperature of around 74 Celsius/165 F.
+- The chicken is cooked at an internal temperature of around 74 Celsius/165 F.

 Notes